 Social Media/Photo/Video Policy

-Live tweeting of presentations is allowed unless the speaker explicitly opts out by stating so at the start of his or her talk.
+Attendees are permitted to live tweet during presentations, unless the speaker explicitly opts out by stating so at the start of their talk.
 Taking or sharing photos, videos, or reproductions of posters is not permitted unless you have the presenter’s consent.
 By attending a GSA conference, you grant GSA the right to use your name and likeness for use in GSA educational, news, or promotional materials.
 All keynote, award, plenary, and platform sessions will be recorded and available for on-demand viewing for a limited time to registered attendees.